 Can I use ground turkey?

 Absolutely!
 Any lean, ground meat will work in this recipe.

 If you’ve frozen the uncooked meatballs and want to just put them in the crockpot frozen then you’ll want to set it on low for about 10 hours.
 If they are thawed 6 hours is about right.

 This recipe is perfect for homemade meatball subs!
 Since the meatballs simmer in the sauce for so long they are infused with the flavor of the marinara.
 Just warm some sub rolls from the store or a baguette sliced in about 4 pieces.
 Slit the top open almost to the bottom but not through the bottom and spoon your meatballs and sauce in there.
 Sprinkle with Mozzarella and put them under the broiler until the cheese melts.

 You can make a huge batch of the meat mixture and form it into balls then flash freeze them uncooked and put them in a freezer container or bag.

 You don’t even really need to thaw them – just dump the amount that you need into the sauce and slow cook for 8 to 10 hours.
 If they aren’t frozen 4 to 6 hours is about right.
 Just poke one of them with an instaread thermometer and make sure they’re 165F in the center.

 - Cook on low never on high.
 The meatballs are likely to fall apart on high.

 - Use a VERY lean ground beef.
 If there’s a secret to making these that’s it.
 The more fat that’s in the beef the more fat will be in your sauce and the meatballs will be more likely to fall apart.
-Plus a thick layer of grease at the top of your sauce is kind of gross.
+Plus there will be a thick layer of grease at the top of your sauce and it’s kind of gross.

-- Don’t add onion or vegetables to these.
+- Don’t add onion or vegetables to the meatballs.
 Too much moisture.
 Use onion powder and garlic powder.